m1k1o/neko/.m1k1o/README.md

 - `./start-server` - Starting server image you specified in `.env`.
 - `./start-server -r` - Shortcut for rebuilding server binary and then starting.

-If you are changing something in the server code, you don't want to rebuild container each time.
+If you are changing something in the server code, you do not want to rebuild container each time.
 You can just rebuild your binary:

 - `./rebuild-server` - Rebuild only server binary.
-- `./rebuild-server -f` - Force to rebuild whole golang environment (you should do this only of you change some dependencies).
+- `./rebuild-server -f` - Force to rebuild whole Golang environment (you should do this only of you change some dependencies).

-## Step 3: Seving client
+## Step 3: Serving client

 - `./serve-client` - Serving vue.js client.
-- `./serve-client -i` - Install all depenencies.
+- `./serve-client -i` - Install all dependencies.

 ## Debug